Mecistotrachelos: Classification

-Oddly enough, Mecistotrachelos shares few features with any of these groups, apart from its gliding adaptations and general body shape.
+Oddly enough, Mecistotrachelos shares few features with other gliding reptiles, apart from its gliding adaptations and general body shape.
 Instead, the pointed skull and long neck of this genus is more reminiscent of early archosauromorphs, also known as "protorosaurs".
-Archosauromorpha is the lineage which would eventually lead to crocodilians and dinosaurs (including birds), but early representatives superficially resembled long-necked lizards (despite true lizards being on a different reptilian lineage).
+Archosauromorpha is the lineage which would eventually lead to crocodilians and dinosaurs (including birds).
+Early representatives of the group superficially resembled long-necked lizards, despite true lizards being on a different reptilian lineage.
 However, few skull details can be observed in the CT scans to clarify this classification.

 Mecistotrachelos is not the only putative "protorosaur" with gliding adaptations.
 Sharovipteryx, a genus from Kazakhstan, preserved skin impressions stretching between its long legs and its tail.
-However, this form of gliding contrasts with the rib gliding of Mecistotrachelos, and they are probably not particularly closely related even if they are both archosauromorphs.
+This form of gliding contrasts with the rib gliding of Mecistotrachelos, and they are probably not particularly closely related even if they are both archosauromorphs.